ALgosZen/DockerLEMPWebSite-/README.md

 # instructions

-## clone repo locally and run docker compose
+## this docker assembly consists of linux , ngnix , mysql and php stacks to deploy web applications. you can clone repo locally and run docker compose
 >docker compose up -d
 ## verify docker images
 >docker images